 Shipwreck US gold

 Welcome to Goldcobs.com A complete listing of our current inventory is HERE.
-For those of you who might be interested, a dozen or so new research papers on the Mexican and Lima gold coinage are HERE.
-These papers are draft chapters from our forthcoming THE GOLD COBS OF MEXICO (1679-1732) and the companion study GOLD COBS OF EL PERU (1696-1751).
+For those of you who may be interested, a dozen or so new research papers on the Mexican and Lima gold coinage are HERE.
+These papers are drafts of chapters from our forthcoming THE GOLD COBS OF MEXICO (1679-1732) and the companion study GOLD COBS OF EL PERU (1696-1751).

-We are finishing an study of Nuestra Senora de La Luz (1752) and her golden treasure.
-Courtesy of the Luz, new light has been thrown on the turbulent last years of the Lima cob coinage.
-In 1749 Lima was forced to re-design its gold coinage, creating some very curious varieties in the process.
-It is now beyond doubt that Lima had to deal with some sort of crisis in its gold coinage in the late 1740's and continued to strike cob four and eight escudos, dated 1750, at least until the end of 1751.
+We are finishing a study of Nuestra Senora de La Luz (1752) and her golden treasure.
+Courtesy of the Luz, new light has been thrown on the troubled last years of the Lima cob coinage.
+In the very last years of the cob coinage Lima was compelled to abruptly redesign its gold issues, creating some very curious varieties in the process.
+It is now beyond doubt that Lima had to deal with some sort of secret crisis/scandal affecting the gold cob coinage and that Lima continued to strike cob four and eight escudos, dated 1750, at least until the end of 1751.

 For those of you interested in the earliest days of Cortes' conquest of Mexico, we still have a few Los Mimbres (1527) dorada plata ingots here.
 Before all these Los Mimbres bars are absorbed into public collections or become prohibitively expensive--a 3 lb bar recently auctioned for $8300--you might want to consider these amazing survivors of Cortes' conquest of Mexico.